ktyldev/pythonmon/README.md

 Various pieces of configuration can be found in `_config.cfg`.
 It is not recommended to edit this unless using the engine for a different game.

+## Current goals

+* write a tool to build scene data
+* remove binaries from git
+* a bunch of other stuff probably

 ## Contributors

 * [Cat Flynn](https://github.com/monodokimes)